-Frustration with computers may be familiar to us now, but in the late 1960s and early 1970s it reached a new level.
+Frustration with computers may be familiar to us now, but in the late 1960s and early 1970s it had already reached a new level.

 The general public was aware that computers, or “mainframes,” were impacting their lives, but they had little recourse and no access to their own information within computerized systems.
 Which isn’t far removed from the present, actually, considering search engines, social media, and AI.